-On the 1 October 2019, QLS Solicitor Support, an incorporated legal practice was formed to provide counsel, guidance and advice on ethical and practice management issues (including educational services).
+On the 1 October 2019, QLS Solicitor Support Pty Ltd* trading as QLS Ethics and Practice Centre, an incorporated legal practice was formed and sits within the Centre.
 QLS Solicitor Support is a wholly-owned subsidiary of the Society and was created to enable practitioners who seek such guidance to claim client legal privilege over such counsel.

 The Australian Solicitors Conduct Rules are an essential reference tool for practising solicitors.
 If you are a QLS member, log in to the website to see the Commentary.
 There are also other resources that are located at the bottom of the Rules / Commentary.